Content writing agency pricing seems expensive.

 If a freelancer has too much work, your stuff gets pushed to the bottom of the queue.
 The better they are, the more work they have, and the less they need your new work.

-If capacity is overloaded, because they’re taking on more work than they can handle, it also affects quality.
+If their capacity is overloaded, because they’re taking on more work than they can handle, it also affects content quality.